syncfusion-content/wpf-docs/wpf/TabControl/Getting-Started.md

 ## Show or hide built-in context menu

-You can show the built-in context menu of the tabitem by setting the [ShowTabItemContextMenu](https://help.syncfusion.com/cr/wpf/Syncfusion.Tools.Wpf~Syncfusion.Windows.Tools.Controls.TabControlExt~ShowTabItemContextMenu.html) property to `true` in `TabControl`.
+You can show the built-in context menu of the tab item by setting the [ShowTabItemContextMenu](https://help.syncfusion.com/cr/wpf/Syncfusion.Tools.Wpf~Syncfusion.Windows.Tools.Controls.TabControlExt~ShowTabItemContextMenu.html) property to `true` in `TabControl`.

 The built-in context menu of the tab item has following menu items: